libriscv/docs/docs/godot_docs/cppapi.md

 	/// @param value The new scale of the node. void set_scale(const Variant &value);

+	/// @brief Set the 3D transform of the node.
+	/// @param value The new 3D transform of the node. void set_transform(const Transform3D &value);

+	/// @brief Get the 3D transform of the node.
+	/// @return The 3D transform of the node.
+	Transform3D get_transform() const;

+	// TODO:
+	// void set_quaternion(const Quaternion &value);
+	// Quaternion get_quaternion() const;

 	/// @brief  Duplicate the node.
 	/// @return A new Node3D object with the same properties and children.
 	Node3D duplicate() const;

+	/// @brief Create a new Node3D node.
+	/// @param path The path to the Node3D node.
+	/// @return The Node3D node.
+	static Node3D Create(std::string_view path);
 };
 ```